 For the latest updates, visit the NDIS News page.

 You can also find out more on the Q&A page on the NDIS website.

 There is a video with information about independent assessments.

 If you meet the access requirements, you will become an NDIS participant (someone who is using the NDIS).

 The next step is to make a plan about your goals and what support you will need.
 The NDIS will also give you a booklet to help you think about what you want.

 You will meet with an NDIS planner to talk about what supports are needed.
-When you have finished talking about all your ideas with the planner, they will give you a draft plan.
-The draft plan lets you know what the NDIS thinks you should have.
-It also lets you think about any changes you want before your plan is finished.
+As of June 2021, when you have finished talking about all your ideas with the planner, they will give you a draft plan.
+The draft plan will let you know what the NDIS thinks you should have.
+It will also let you think about any changes you want before your plan is finished.